 As a customer that is immensely frustrating.

 But, where there is frustration, there is often a solution.

 Having our own in-house solution means we can respond to customer requests, quickly.
 And it means if a customer comes to us with a new feature idea, or an update that would help them we can, within reason, implement it.

-It allows us to be closer to what people need and want.
+It allows us to be closer to what customers need and want.

 We’re proud of what we’ve made, but what do other people think?

-The most common thing we hear when we run a demo is “it’s simple, it’s intuitive, it’s going to make my life easier”.
+The most common thing we hear when we run a demo of the eve portal is “it’s simple, it’s intuitive, and it’s going to make my life easier”.